Karin Refos: Pink Ribbon

-Women in Politics
+Women in politics

 Together with Carla Bakboord, Betty Cederboom, and Nadia Raveles, Refos founded the Women's Rights Centre (WRC) Foundation on 27 January 1997.

-When Refos was on a trade mission to Indonesia in 2013, she discovered that there were no women between the 21 members and alternate members of the Board of the Suriname Chamber of Commerce and Industry (KKF).
+When Refos was on a trade mission to Indonesia in 2013, she discovered that there were no women between the 21 members and alternate members of the Board of the Chamber of Commerce and Factories (KKF).
 To change this, she decided to participate in the KKF elections of December 2015.
 She denounced a 1962 bylaw that reserved day-to-day administration for the senior members, effectively excluding young members.
 Refos filed her own list of candidates for Other Trade and Intermediaries, one of the eight branches of the Chamber.
 Her list consisted of four female and four male candidates.
 However, the competing list of Rashied Doekhi won by a large margin.

 Prior to the 2015 Surinamese general election, Refos organised the More Female Leadership campaign.
 Beginning in May 2014, her campaign consisted of the distribution of posters and the organization of debates between political leaders.
 There were 80 female candidates for the National Assembly (DNA), of whom 13 (25% of the Assembly) were eventually elected.
 The new cabinet had 3 women.
 Refos organised the Balance campaign for the 2020 elections to pursue gender parity in candidate lists.
 Some parties did nominate such lists.
 This time, 17 women entered the Assembly (33%) and 6 women joined the new cabinet (35%).